giancarlouy/onboarding/README.md

 <br />

+> To run the application, you must first supply a profile within the VM options of IntelliJ: `-Dspring.profiles.active=${country}`.
-> To run the application, simply find the `OnboardingApplication.java` class and hit run
+> Afterwards, navigate your way to the `OnboardingApplication.java` class and hit run.